 8.1.1.2 Propose plan for evidence-based methodology.
 Include plan for researching currently available information and presenting it to develop an evidence base for JusticeCorps program replications.

-8.1.1.3 Propose plan for incorporating stakeholder feedback Include plan for gathering input from participating JusticeCorps courts (currently, sites in Los Angeles, the Bay Area, and San Diego) and implementing study of program impacts.
+8.1.1.3 Propose plan for incorporating stakeholder feedback.
+Include plan for gathering input from participating JusticeCorps courts (currently, sites in Los Angeles, the Bay Area, and San Diego) and implementing study of program impacts.

 Propose method for presenting progress reports, findings and recommendations.